electron/packager/docs/api.md

 *Object* or *`true`*

-If present, signs OS X target apps when the host platform is OS X and XCode is installed.
+If present, signs macOS target apps when the host platform is macOS and XCode is installed.
 When the value is `true`, pass default configuration to the signing module.
 The configuration values listed below can be customized when the value is an `Object`.
 See [electron-osx-sign](https://www.npmjs.com/package/electron-osx-sign#opts) for more detailed option descriptions and the defaults.
 - `identity` (*String*): The identity used when signing the package via `codesign`.
 - `entitlements` (*String*): The path to the 'parent' entitlements.
 - `entitlements-inherit` (*String*): The path to the 'child' entitlements.